AnishaRaichel/Worker-Safety-System/README.md

 ## 🔍 Overview

--The project is built to detect risks such as fatigue, heat stress, proximity hazards, and unauthorized access.
+The project is built to detect risks such as fatigue, heat stress, proximity hazards, and unauthorized access.
 Using live sensor inputs and machine learning, alerts are generated and sent to AWS IoT Core, stored in DynamoDB, and displayed in a real-time dashboard.
 ---

 ## 🧠 Features